 Principle #6: Spend 10% of your day networking

 I’m a big believer that you don’t have to be great at what you do to make money.
 You just have to be well connected.
-Going to local networking events, blogging, and even participating on social web are good ways to network.
+Going to local networking events, blogging, and participating on the social web are good ways to network.

-Heck, if you really want to network go get an MBA from Harvard or Stanford.
+Heck, if you really want to network, go get an MBA from Harvard or Stanford.

 Principle #7: Never bail on business partners or investors

 I don’t give a shit if you hate what you are doing, but you never leave a team member or investor stranded.
-If your company is making millions of dollars in profit and your co-founder/investors feel that you are not needed to keep on growing the business, then that’s fine, you can leave.
+If your company is making millions of dollars in profit and your co-founders/investors feel that you are not needed to keep growing the business, then that’s fine, you can leave.

 Do you know of any other business philosophies that we should all be following?